illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp2.md

 You must modify the provided scene, so that the listed keys behave as follows:

 * Pressing `Tab` must reset the camera position in _global_ coordinates to (0, 0, 0).
-* Pressing `F` must flip the user's view 180 degrees, so that they are looking
+* Pressing `F` must flip the user's view 180 degrees, so that they are looking in the reverse direction.
 * Pressing `M` must make a certain cube either mirror or follow the user’s movements.
 * Pressing `Esc` must quit the game.